BSData/chatops/README.md

 ## Invite command

 This works on issues titled `Join Request`.
-When an `admin`-level user comments `/invite`, BSData-bot will dutyfully send an invite into the repository to the issue author.
+When a repository `maintainer` user starts a comment with `/invite`, BSData-bot will dutifully invite the OP (issue author) into the repository as a contributor.

 ## Template workflows PR command